kumsw/mentor-matcha-back-end/README.md

 ##### November 2020

 This app is the product of a week long project.
 I worked in an agile team of five developers.
 I was voted as Project Manager for the week and I helped keep the group on track by managing our retros and stand ups, as well as resolving any conflicts that came up.
-We were given the brief: <br/> "Build an app that will enhance the mentoring experience".<br/>Our solution aimed to improve compatibility matching between mentor and mentee.
+We were given the brief: **"Build an app that will enhance the mentoring experience"** Our solution aimed to improve compatibility matching between mentor and mentee.
 We allocated a day for planning and we used Trello and Draw.io to map out initial ideas.
 We had a short three day coding sprint and on the last day we presented our app to an employee panel.

 ###### The Problem